 IronPDF on Blazor Server App (HTML to PDF Tutorial)

-IronPDF is supported with .NET 6 and included projects types like Blazor.
+IronPDF is supported with .NET 6 and includes project types like Blazor.
 Using Visual Studio, you can add IronPDF to your Blazor Server App project and use it as demonstrated in the following example:

 How to View PDFs in Blazor Server-side Applications